Shelter in place is working to flatten the curve of COVID-19

 “For example, intensive case isolation, contact tracing to find secondary cases and isolate them and following contacts closely to find out if they are symptomatic as quickly as possible so that we can diagnose, as well as some of the other mitigation strategies,” Mase said.

-She said they have asked the modeling team to take these mitigation strategies that the county is starting to help see how those measures would impact flattening the curve.
+She said they have asked the modeling team to take these mitigation strategies that the county is starting and see how those measures would impact flattening the curve.

 “My answer is that we are going to know more soon from our modeling data.”